COMMISION ON DIVERSITY

 DIVERSITY & EQUITY INNOVATION GRANT

-Sponsored by the Office of the President and the Office of the Provost in conjunction with the President’s Commission on Diversity & Inclusion
+Sponsored by the President’s Cabinet in Conjunction with the President’s Commission on Diversity & Inclusion

 PURPOSE OF THE GRANT

-The Diversity & Equity Innovation Grant (DEIG) was established to support educational projects, scholarly research, creative activities and other innovative programmatic initiatives that promote diversity, equity, inclusion, access, anti-racism and social justice for the benefit of the CSUN community.
+The Diversity & Equity Innovation Grant (DEIG) was established to support educational projects, scholarly research, creative activities and other innovative programmatic initiatives that promote social justice, equity, diversity, inclusion, accessibility, anti-racism and belonging for the benefit of the CSUN community.

 IMPLEMENTATION TEAM

-The DEIG is administered by the President’s Cabinet in collaboration with the President’s Commission on Diversity and Inclusion.
+The DEIG is administered by the President’s Commission on Diversity and Inclusion.
 The Commission establishes the operating and reporting guidelines, develops procedures for implementing the guidelines, and selects grant recipients.
-The Office of Diversity and Inclusion provides administrative oversight to support the Diversity & Equity Innovation Grant.

 SUCCESSFUL PROPOSALS